Candis Cayne: Career

 Cayne then moved to New York in the early 1990s, making a name for herself as a choreographer and drag performer.
 About three years after her arrival in NYC, Cayne realized that the term transgender described how she felt about herself.
 Already performing as "Candis Cayne" at New York gay bar Boy Bar and as a featured performer at Tour in New York's Chelsea, the entertainer also participated in Wigstock, the annual drag festival in Manhattan's East Village.
 In 1995 Cayne appeared in the related documentary film Wigstock: The Movie, the comedy-drama film Stonewall, and the Universal Studios comedy feature film To Wong Foo, Thanks for Everything!
 Julie Newmar, for which she also did choreography.

 In 1996, she had a supporting role in the comedy-drama film Always Something Better (a.k.a.
 Never Look Back).
 In 1997 Cayne was in a documentary called Drag Time on HBO along with many other famous New York nightlife performers.
 Candis also co-starred in the music video for RuPaul's "A Little Bit of Love" with female impersonator Jazzmun.
 Cayne also starred as the title character in the 1998 independent film Mob Queen, and won the 2001 Miss Continental pageant.
 In 2007 Cayne was cast as Annaka Manners in the 2007 RuPaul film Starrbooty.

 From 2007 to 2008 Cayne played Carmelita Rainer, a trans woman having an affair with married New York Attorney General Patrick Darling (played by William Baldwin), on the ABC prime time drama Dirty Sexy Money.
 She had a recurring role as the transgender character Alexis Stone in season six of Nip/Tuck.
 Cayne has appeared as a judge and Dean of Dance on RuPaul's Drag U. As a dance teacher, she taught contestants original choreography to "No Scrubs" by TLC and Kelis's song "Milkshake".
 In 2011, she guest-starred on the TV show Necessary Roughness as Geraldine.

-In 2015, Cayne started making appearances in seasons 1 and 2 of Caitlyn Jenner's reality show I Am Cait.
+From 2015 to 2016, Cayne appeared in seasons 1 and 2 of Caitlyn Jenner's reality show I Am Cait.

 From 2017 to 2018, Cayne played the role of The Fairy Queen in the Syfy series The Magicians.
 Cayne appeared in the 2020 documentary Disclosure: Trans Lives on Screen.
 She also hosted the third edition of Werq the World's livestreamed series.